sneha07-rgb/IPR/Article.md

-hallenges of Intellectual Property Rights in the Digital Economy Introduction
+Challenges of Intellectual Property Rights in the Digital Economy Introduction

 The rapid growth of the digital economy has transformed the way information, products, and services are created, distributed, and consumed.
 From software development and digital content creation to e-commerce and artificial intelligence, innovation is now largely driven by digital platforms.
 In this evolving landscape, Intellectual Property Rights (IPR) play a crucial role in protecting the rights of creators and encouraging innovation.
 However, the digital environment also presents unique challenges that make the enforcement and management of IPR increasingly complex.